Reactor neutrino physics potentials of cryogenic pure-CsI crystal: Conclusion

 Low-threshold neutrino detectors are opening up new avenues in low-energy neutrino physics.
-For detectors only sensitive to photons, increasing the light yield is of the most importance to lower the energy threshold.
-In this paper we have obtain the world-leading light yield in the CsI crystal by operating it at liquid nitrogen temperature.
-More than 50 p.e. per keV$_{\rm ee}$ has been observed in a kilogram-scale detector, much larger than doped crystals and previous cryogenic pure-CsI detectors.
+For detectors only sensitive to photons, increasing the light yield is most important to lower the energy threshold.
+In this paper, we have obtained the world-leading light yield in the CsI crystal by operating it at liquid nitrogen temperature, namely 30.1~p.e./keV$_{\rm ee}$ in a kilogram-scale pure CsI detector, much larger than doped crystals.
 This owes to the combination of cryogenic SiPM and front-end electronics, and the coating of wavelength shifter TPB.
-We also found that there is no show-stopper to use this detector in the reactor neutrino CE$\nu$NS detection.
-The largest background, which is from accidental coincidence of SiPM dark noises, is no more than one order of signals.
-Running a 1~kg detector at 35~m distance to a 4.6~GW$_{\rm th}$ reactor, we have a good chance to observe the reactor neutrino CE$\nu$NS process on Cs and I nuclei.
+For this experiment, the current issue lies with the eCT of SiPM.
+If it is resolved, running a 20~kg detector at 35~m distance to a 4.6~GW$_{\rm th}$ reactor, we have a good chance to observe the reactor neutrino CE$\nu$NS process on Cs and I nuclei in one year.